roman-right/beanie-fastapi-demo/articles/eng.md

 </details>

-There are two main types of the Beanie Document update: replace - full document update update - partial update of the document
+There are two main types of Beanie Document update:
+- replace - full update of the document
+- update - partial update of the document

 Replace is useful in many cases, but in the current one, I don't know if the `Note` document is in the actual state now.
-Some tags could be added after the last synchronization with the database.
-If I'll replace the document with new data I easily can lose some data.
-That's why I use partial update here.
-As the argument `update` method uses query in the PyMongo query format.
+Some tags might have been added after the last synchronization with the database.
+If I replace the document with new data, I can easily lose some data.
+That's why I use the partial update here.
+As argument, the `update` method takes a query in PyMongo query format.

 ### Delete

-The deletion operation is not that interesting, to talk about it much:
+The delete operation is not that interesting to talk much about:

 ```python
 @notes_router.delete("/notes/{note_id}", response_model=StatusModel)